 For more than 40 years the Boone County Water Rescue team is proud of their various associations with neighboring counties, states and manufacturers.
 The team is ready to respond to any water rescue emergency effort at any time, in any place.
 They are prepared, knowledgeable and proud to serve their communities.

 One of the primary goals continues to be the recovery of drowning victims as quickly as possible to bring closure to families suffering from the loss of a loved one.
 As communities grow and water activities increase, more volunteers, training and equipment will be needed.
-If you are interested in becoming a member of the crew, an E M T or a diver for the team, your participation is welcome.
+If you are interested in becoming a member of the crew or a diver for the team, your participation is welcome.
 Each person on the team makes a difference and working together makes a difference in the community.